wp-plugins/orbisius-simple-feedback/readme.txt

 add_filter('orbisius_simple_feedback_filter_powered_by', '__return_false', 10);

 == Changelog ==

+= 1.0.2 =
+* Including the IP address(es) of the person and their browser in the message
+* Tested with WP 3.8.1

 = 1.0.1 =
 * Added a setting so the feedback box can be optionally shown in the admin area as well.